South Carolina Stingrays: Retired numbers

 12 – Mark Bavis, who played from 1994 to 1996 when the Stingrays were an affiliate of the Buffalo Sabres.
-Bavis, by then a Los Angeles Kings scout, was killed along with Kings Director of Professional Scouting Garnet Bailey on United Airlines Flight 175 when Al-Qaeda terrorists hijacked the airliner, and steered it towards the World Trade Center on September 11, 2001.
+Bavis, by then a Los Angeles Kings scout, was killed along with Kings Director of Professional Scouting Garnet Bailey on United Airlines Flight 175 when Al-Qaeda terrorists hijacked the airliner, and steered it towards the World Trade Center during the September 11 attacks.
 The Stingrays retired his jersey before the start of the 2001–02 season.